rifqee23/rifqee23/README.md

 - 👋 Hi, I’m @rifqee23
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Basic Web Development
 - 💞️ I’m looking to collaborate on exciting web development projects.
+But i still newbie for do that.
+So, I will learn a lot
 - 📫 You can reach me through my email rifqifebrianto746@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Did you now that Recent studies show that around 70% of coding jobs have nothing to do with technology at all?